We are Unique and so are our Financial Needs

 Our Vision

-- Uncover the Root Causes of economic oppression for the 2SLGBTQ+ Community
+- Uncover the Root Causes of economic oppression for the LGBTQIA+ Community

 How We Got Started